ItemConsulting/feature-toggle-lib/README.md

-# Feature Toggle Lib
+# Feature Toggles Lib

-Library for interacting with the [Feature Toggle App](https://github.com/ItemConsulting/feature-toggle-app) to use feature toggles in Enonic XP.
+Library for creating _Feature Toggles_, and checking if they have been enabled/disabled by the [Feature Toggles App](https://github.com/ItemConsulting/xp-feature-toggles).
+A _feature toggle_ is is a boolean flag that can be used in your application to enable/disable functionality.

+Common usages of feature toggles are:
+- Merging partially implemented features into your codebase, but not exposing them to the end users
+- A feature switch (kill switch?) that can be used by the admins/editors
+- Enable a feature on the `"draft"` branch, but not on `"master"`.

 [![](https://repo.itemtest.no/api/badge/latest/releases/no/item/lib-xp-feature-toggle)](https://repo.itemtest.no/#/releases/no/item/lib-xp-feature-toggle)

 > [!TIP]
-> We recommend that you use the "Feature Toggle" App to toggle feature flags instead of using this library to do it programmatically.
+> We recommend that you use the _Feature Toggle App_ to toggle feature flags instead of using this library to do it programmatically.

 ## Installation